yunke-wang/yunke-wang.github.io/_pages/about.md

 His research interests lie in imitation learning and its applications in computer vision fields.
 Specifically, he wants to make imitation learning more practical in real-world tasks by exploring how to effectively leverage imperfect and visual demonstrations.
 In addition, he closely follows the latest developments in generative models within the computer vision field.

 # 🔥 News
-- *2023.05*: 🎉🎉 Our paper 'Learning to Schedule in Diffusion Probablisitic Models' is accepted by **KDD 2023**.
+- *2023.05*: 🎉🎉 Our paper "Learning to Schedule in Diffusion Probablisitic Models" is accepted by **KDD 2023**.
 - *2023.04*: I will serve as the reviewer of NeurIPS 2023 and Neural Networks.
 - *2023.02*: I will serve as the reviewer of ICCV 2023 and KDD 2023.
 - *2023.01*: I recieve the AAAI-23 Student Scholarship.
 - *2022.12*: I will serve as the reviewer of ICML 2023.
 - *2022.12*: 🎉🎉 Our project 'Robust Gait Control and Automatic Navigation for Quadruped Robot' wins the \*first\* prize of China Graduate AI Innovation Competition **(8/1174)**
-- *2022.11*: 🎉🎉 Our paper 'Unlabeled Imperfect Demonstrations in Adversarial Imitation Learning' is accepted by AAAI-2023.
+- *2022.11*: 🎉🎉 Our paper "Unlabeled Imperfect Demonstrations in Adversarial Imitation Learning" is accepted by **AAAI 2023**.
 - *2022.10*: I will serve as the reviewer of CVPR 2023.

 # 📝 Publications